What is white tea? What are the health benefits?

-White Tea, owing to its lack of oxidation, is exposed to oxygen for only a short while after harvesting.
+Owing to its lack of oxidation, this tea is exposed to oxygen for only a short while after harvesting.
 This helps to maintain its most ‘natural’ structure.

 The longer a Tea is left to oxidise (e.g. Black Tea), the darker it becomes.
 This process also changes the taste of the Tea.
-White Tea, on the other hand, changes very little.
+This type of tea, on the other hand, changes very little.

 But it’s not as simple as differentiating between the types of White Tea by region and country.
-Although White Tea doesn’t work on a grading system per se, it still helps to think of grades when it comes to the difference in quality:
+Although it doesn’t work on a grading system per se, it still helps to think of grades when it comes to the difference in quality:

 Ying Zhen (Silver Needle)

-If White Tea worked on a grading system, Silver Needle would be at the top.
+If judged on a grading system, Silver Needle would be at the top.
 The exceptional quality of Ying Zhen cannot be overstated.
 This is because producers use only the very top buds (leaf shoots) of the plant.

 Bai Mu Dan (White Peony)

 These Teas fit somewhere in the middle between Ying Zhen and Shou Mei.
 Some might be of a quality closer to that of Ying Zhen.
 Others might resemble Shou Mei.
-Regardless, many consider Bai Mu Dan the ‘everyday’ White Tea.
+Regardless, many consider Bai Mu Dan the ‘everyday’ White.